SatDump/SatDump/README.md

 # If -DBUNDLING_MODE was ON and you want to bundle the app
 ../macOS/bundle.sh

-# The finished bundle is now in ./MacApp, open it using Finder
+# The bundled app is now available in ./MacApp
 ```

 ### Linux